lostb053/anibot/README.md

  /code - Generates access token from the authorization code from authorization website /logout - removes authorization
  /sfw - To toggle nsfw lock in groups
- /top - to retrieve top animes for a genre
- /reverse - Reverse search powered by tracemoepy /watch - Fetches watch order for anime series /feedback - contact bot owner or main support grp at @hanabi_support
+ /top - to retrieve top animes for a genre or tag /reverse - Reverse search powered by tracemoepy /watch - Fetches watch order for anime series /feedback - contact bot owner or main support grp at @hanabi_support